CharlesGodwin/pymagnum/docs/pymagnum-api.rst

         How much time delay, in fractions of second,  to trigger end of packet, defaults to 0.001 second

     :param boolean trace:
-        Enable adding last of every packet type processed.
-The packets, as HEX strings, are appended to to data object, Defaults to :const:`False`
+        Enable adding a list of every packet processed since last getDevices().
+The trace, is added to the "trace" dictionary item as a list of packet type and HEX of packet pairs, Defaults to :const:`False`

 .. method:: getDevices()